SeyedMHM/PersonalAccounting/README.md

 PersonalAccounting project is underdevelopment!

-What am I doing?:
+What am I doing?

   Writing "CostCategory" tests.

-What will be the next feature?:
+What will be the next feature?

   1- Dockerization

   2- Add "Cost" entity and other related services

   3- ...